marcoparello/CTF-Writeups/n00bzCTF-2024/Forensics/Disk-Golf.md

 ![](../images/disk-golf-part-1.png)

 I downloaded the file onto my Kali Linux VM and extracted it, which caused a 2.7gb file called `disk.img` to appear.
-In order to view the file, I used autopsy:
+Since this was a hard disk image, I used `Autospy`, which is a disk image viewer:

 ![](../images/disk-golf-part-2.png)